CCPM-IO/.github/CONTRIBUTING.md

 ### Relationships

 Issue relationships are not required to be assigned upon issue creation.
 However, they may be assigned some time after issue creation.
 Issues may be assigned to parent issues if they are related to the resolution of it.
-Generally the CCPM-IO team uses parent issues to track the progress of multiple tasks.
+Generally the CCPM I/O team uses parent issues to track the progress of multiple tasks.
 Each issue should reflect the resolution of a single task.
 A task is the smallest unit of work that can be tested individually.

 # PRs

-In the CCPM-IO organization, we follow a [GitHub flow](https://docs.github.com/en/get-started/using-github/github-flow) for branching and pull request (PR) creation.
-CCPM-IO use a strategy of merging all PRs to main, then creating releases and tagged versions for production.
+In the CCPM I/O organization, we follow a [GitHub flow](https://docs.github.com/en/get-started/using-github/github-flow) for branching and pull request (PR) creation.
+CCPM I/O use a strategy of merging all PRs to main, then creating releases and tagged versions for production.
 Pull requests (PRs) will be used prior to merging any code to main branch of a repository.

 ## PR template

 There is a PR template in the .github repository that will be propagated to every repository under the CCPM organization.

 ## PR guidelines

 In general, one PR should close one issue.
 Each issue should contain a single task, the smallest unit of development that can be tested.
 A PR should be made to address each and every issue that is created.
 This generally means each PR will change a relatively small amount of code and will not be overly cumbersome to review.
 This may not always be the case for new features, and a reviewer always reserves the right to request a PR be split into multiple PRs.